-I had lunch last week with two friends who both opened up their own salon’s last year.
+I had lunch last week with two friends who opened their own salons last year.

-They’re both very talented and business minded hairdressers with good experience from the industry.
-One of the salon’s has been doing extraordinary well while the other is still struggling to fill their books and get to good profit.
-They both seem to be doing everyting right but there’s one thing that’s makes those two salons very different.
+They’re both very talented, business-minded hairdressers with good experience in the industry.
+One salon has been doing extraordinarily well, while the other still struggles to fill its books and make a good profit.
+They seem to be doing everything right, but one thing makes those two salons very different.

 I decided to find out.